gregmoille/pyLLE/docs/index.md

 <br>
 ---

-<a name="myfootnote1"><sup>1</sup></a>:  *Simulations made on a MacBook Pro 2017 3.1 GHz Intel Core i5, RAM 16 GB 2133 MHz LPDDR3.
-System simulated is using the exact same parameter than in the [example](https://gregmoille.github.io/pyLLE/Example.html)*
+<a name="myfootnote1"><sup>1</sup></a> *Simulations made on a MacBook Pro 2017 3.1 GHz Intel Core i5, RAM 16 GB 2133 MHz LPDDR3.
+System simulated is using the exact same parameters than in the [example](https://gregmoille.github.io/pyLLE/Example.html)*